nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 - It also uses `DateOperator` and `FinancialCalculator` as helper class, used to perform calculation and dates related operation

 The sequence diagram below is used to illustrate how `FinancialTracker` utilizes the helper classes.

 ---

+### Currency Conversion Component

+The `CurrencyConversion` class is responsible for all currency related operations performed on entries in Stonks XD.
+It can convert all these entries to a given currency type, track the current type and list the available types for conversion as prompted by the user using appropriate commands.

+The class diagram below shows the structure of the `CurrencyConversion` class:

+-- Work in progress --

+---